 Let's do it... oat flour pancakes

-These grains are usually processed in the same mills, and thus the oats becomes contaminated with traces of gluten; patients suffering from coeliac disease may be extremely sensitive to even small amounts of this protein.
+These grains are usually processed in the same mills, and thus the oats becomes contaminated with traces of gluten; patients suffering from coeliac-disease may be extremely sensitive to even small amounts of this protein.

-It would seem that some coeliac patients are still sensitive to some of the amino acids in oats.
-Generally, it's allowed for these persons, if it's pure and uncontaminated by other grains; that's extremely difficult to guarantee.
+It would seem that a few coeliac patients are still sensitive to some of the amino acids in oats.
+Generally, it is allowed for these persons, if it is pure and uncontaminated by other grains; that is extremely difficult to guarantee.

 Do you suffer from chronic diarrhoea?
 Try cutting out all these grains from your meals for a month.
 You may be surprised; talk to a nutritionist for details of gluten-free food.
 Personally, having had such success with kefir benefits, I would rather try that first to normalise the friendly flora in the gastrointestinal tract.